 The Personal Freedom or Autonomy Principle

 The Personal Freedom Principle recognizes that Americans value personal freedom for its own sake.
 As a consequence, Americans would reject an alternative that promised maximum total wealth and total income equality, even if that were possible, if it required surrendering control of our lives to a totalitarian state.
 Concern for personal freedom leads us towards a bias against government intervention, unless the case for intervention is compelling.
-It also suggests using policy solutions that maximize the degree of personal choice such as taxing rather than prohibiting certain kinds of behavior and using vouchers or credits to subsidize certain services rather than providing them publicly.
+It also suggests using policy solutions that maximize personal choice, such as taxing rather than prohibiting certain kinds of behavior and using vouchers or credits to subsidize certain services rather than providing them publicly.

 In applying the Personal Freedom Principle it is important to remember that there are limits.
 If the exercise of personal freedom has a significant adverse effect on others, for example by spreading a deadly communicable disease or degrading the environment, society has a legitimate right to limit personal freedom.